-What is Trespass to the Person?
+What is trespass to the person?

 They are intentional torts, meaning they cannot be committed by accident.
-Although these descriptions sound like they are crimes, and indeed do share their names with some crimes, it is important to remember that these are civil wrongs and not criminal wrongs.
-A person liable in tort for assault, battery or false imprisonment will not face a custodial sentence.
-Instead, they will be ordered to pay damages to their victim.
+Trespass to the person is a civil wrong and not a criminal wrong; a person liable in tort for assault, battery or false imprisonment, therefore, will not face a custodial sentence, but will instead be ordered to pay damages to their victim.

 It is also necessary that an attack can actually take place.
-If an attack is impossible, then despite a person’s apprehension of physical contact there can be no assault.
-So a person waving a stick and chasing after another person who is driving away in a car would not be an assault.
+If an attack is impossible, then despite a person’s apprehension of physical contact, there can be no assault – for example, a person waving a stick and chasing another person who is driving away in a car would not be an assault.
 It is also generally thought that words alone cannot constitute an assault, but if accompanied by threatening behaviour the tort may have been committed.

-If the physical contact that is apprehended in an assault actually takes place, then the tort of battery has been committed.
+If the physical contact that is apprehended in an assault actually takes place, the tort of battery has been committed.
 It is not necessary for the physical contact to cause any injury or permanent damage to the victim, or even be intended to do so.
 The only intention required is that of making physical contact.

-Some Defences to Trespass to the Person
+- Defences to trespass to the person